Explanation

 According to Bheeshma Duryodhana had no hope of victory because the Supreme Lord Shree Krishna was on the opposing side.
 However, he recognized his grand-nephew’s worry and blew his conch shell loudly to cheer him up.
 The blowing of the conch shell on the battlefield was used to signal the start of a battle.

-Verse & What we can know
+Verse & What We Can Know

 When one is not confident inside, he depends on external sources like, a person (relationship), encouraging words, instruments, music etc..
 (Like in this case blowing of a conch shell) to move forward.